/

 When patients, entries, or images are deleted in Dermi Atlas Professional, the behavior depends on the Data Deletion Policy configured in Dermi Atlas Manager.
 For the Recoverable and Standard deletion policies, deleted records are retained for a configurable period before permanent removal, providing a safety window for recovery.
 For the Permanent deletion policy, all data is permanently removed immediately.
 Account deletion is handled separately and is always permanent, as described in the Account Deletion section below.

-This article explains the deletion levels, how to recover deleted records, how to configure the retention period, and how expired records are cleaned up.
+This article explains the deletion levels, how to recover deleted records, how to configure the retention period, and how expired records are removed automatically.

 Retains all data, stored files, and activity logs for the configured retention period.
 Deleted patients, entries, and images can be fully recovered from within Dermi Atlas Professional during this window.
 This policy is recommended for practices with regulatory compliance requirements, as it preserves a complete audit trail alongside the deleted data.